diego-s/reproducing_sugiyama_2007/README.md

 # Outputs

-# Extrapolating a linear model on the sinc function
+# Simple Illustrative Example: Extrapolating a linear model on the sinc function

 As described by Sugiyama, we draw the training and test samples from two different gaussian distributions (the source domain and the target domain,